 There have been many controlled trials of acupuncture for migraine, with consistent results indicating acupuncture is significantly better than no treatment/basic care for managing migraine, and appears to be at least as effective as prophylactic drug therapy, with few contraindications or unpleasant side effects (see British Acupuncture Council fact sheets for migraine and headache).

 I practise traditional Chinese acupuncture.
 My aim is to offer the most effective treatment possible, not only to provide relief as quickly as possible for your immediate symptoms, but also to address the underlying imbalance causing the problem.

 Traditional Chinese medicine focuses on the person as a whole (body and mind) and seeks to enhance their natural healing response rather than suppressing symptoms.
 The treatment will be tailored to you and your migraine or headache symptoms specifically.
 This different perspective means acupuncture is often used alongside conventional medicine.

-If you would like more detail on what is involved in the treatment, or feel apprehensive about acupuncture in any way, please look at the acupuncture Frequently Asked Questions section, or call to discuss it on 07795 263 822.
+If you would like more detail on what is involved in the treatment, or feel apprehensive about acupuncture in any way, please look at the acupuncture Frequently Asked Questions section, or contact me.

 “I’ve struggled with migraines for the last ten years or so.
 I have gone down many various routes to try and get to the bottom of them but have never had much success.
 I found Keith online, and he has already made such an improvement in one session.
 Such a professional and so easy to talk to.
 I will be continuing treatments with him.
 Definitely would recommend to anyone struggling with head-pain.”